-After the tooth is anesthetized, an opening is made through the crown into the pulp chamber.
+After the tooth is anesthetized, a small opening is made through the top surface of the tooth into the pulp chamber.

-The length of the root canals is determined.
+The depth of the root canal is determined.

-Unhealthy pulp is then carefully removed from both the pulp chamber and root canals.
-The root canal(s) is (are) cleaned, enlarged and shaped to a form that can be properly filled.
+Unhealthy pulp is carefully removed from both the pulp chamber and the root canal(s), prior to cleaning, enlarging, and shaping the canal(s) to a form that can be properly filled.

 In the final step, a gold or porcelain crown is usually placed over the tooth to restore structure, function and appearance.

 It is not uncommon for a tooth to be uncomfortable or even exhibit a dull ache immediately after receiving root canal therapy.
 This pain should subside within one week.
-Your tooth will be sensitive to biting pressure and may even appear to feel loose.
-This feeling is a result of the sensitivity of nerve endings in the tissue just outside the end of the root where we cleaned, irrigated, and placed filler and sealer material.
-This feeling will be short lived.
+Your tooth will be sensitive to biting pressure, and may even appear to feel loose.
+This is temporary; it is due to sensitivity of nerve endings in the tissue just outside the end of the root where we cleaned, irrigated, and placed filler and sealer material.

 Whenever possible, try to chew on the opposite side of the tooth we have just treated, until you have a crown or onlay placed, or until the access area is restored.
 Until that time, your tooth still is weakened and could fracture.

+In addition, the bone beneath the site of the extracted tooth will start to disappear, causing adjacent teeth to become loose and eventually more teeth will be lost.
 Root canal treatment can safely and comfortably save a tooth that otherwise would have to removed.
-In fact, root canal therapy is successful approximately 95% of the time.
-Remember a healthy restored tooth is always better than an artificial one.
+Root canal therapy is successful approximately 95% of the time, and leaves you with a healthy restored tooth.